The 15th of Sh'aban: Should we celebrate or not?

 5. Those who use this night to show their individual skills or to have fireworks should also realize that the purpose of life is to remain committed to the divine guidance in all walks of life, and there should never be experimentation with the acts of worship.

-Those who do not celebrate 15th of Shaban
+Those who do not celebrate the 15th of Sha'ban

-Those who do not regard this night significant or different than other nights should also realize the following.
+Those who do not regard this night as significant or different from other nights should also realize the following.

 1. They are not qualified to declare things halal or haram.
 This decision belongs to Allah only.
 They can only express their likes and dislikes.